Chat with us, powered by LiveChat

-There are 18 dive sites surrounding Fuvahmulah Island, including reef dives, drift dives, and ocean dives.
+There are 18 dive sites surrounding Fuvahmulah Island, including reef, drift, and ocean dives.

-All dives are briefed and guided by our certified dive leaders to ensure your enjoyment and safety.
+Our certified dive leaders brief and guide all dives to ensure your enjoyment and safety.

 Over hundreds of years, the channel gave way to vegetation, and the water lost its salinity.

-There are no submerged pinnacles which Maldivians refer to as “Thila” or “Giri,” but instead, the island towers up from the great depths of the Indian Ocean much like a vertical cliff that supports a diverse ecosystem including healthy, colorful hard corals that cover entirely the top reef and the drop-offs to the very limits of recreational diving.
+There are no submerged pinnacles, which Maldivians refer to as “Thila” or “Giri.”
+Instead, the island towers up from the great depths of the Indian Ocean, much like a vertical cliff.
+It supports a diverse ecosystem, including healthy, colourful hard corals that cover the entire top reef and the drop-offs to the very limits of recreational diving.

 The rare encounters with majestic megafauna of the oceans are made possible by this factor, which gives the island its isolation as well as its uniqueness.